mjpost/sacrebleu/README.md

 After all, even with all its problems, BLEU is the default and---admit it---well-loved metric of our entire research community.
 Sacré BLEU.

+- version 1.0.1 (1 November 2017).
+  Minor bugfix affecting some versions of Python.
+  Code reformatting due to Ozan Çağlayan.

 - version 1.0 (23 October 2017).
   Support for WMT 2008--2017.
   Single tokenization (v13a) with lowercase fix (proper lower() instead of just A-Z).